Lucas-Barrios/ai-adoption-opportunity-project/implementation/solution_proposal.md

 - 1–2 hours of document review and roadmap preparation
 - Ongoing follow-up and application tracking

 At 10 clients per month, that is 30–50 hours of non-scalable labour.
 At 50 clients, it requires a team.
-At 200 clients — the volume needed to make an international strategy profitable — it requires an operation Cleo cannot fund from early-stage revenue.
+At 200 clients — the volume needed to make an international strategy profitable, it requires an operation Cleo cannot fund from early-stage revenue.

 **AI adoption is not optional for this business model to work internationally.
 It is structural.**